California uses ZIP codes, outreach to boost vaccine equity - WTMJ

 Overwhelming demand for vaccines and short supplies can discourage people from seeking the shot, especially in communities where many are suspicious of vaccines.

-Health officials said working with community groups is key to ensuring people have access to the vaccine and get it.
-Riverside County gave more than 600 shots during two visits to the farm-rich Coachella Valley by joining with a local group that signed people up, said Jose Arballo, public health agency spokesman.
+Health officials said working with community groups is key.
+Riverside County gave more than 600 shots in the farm-rich Coachella Valley by joining with a local group that signed people up, said Jose Arballo, public health agency spokesman.

 “We can do a million clinics,” he said, “but if they don’t want to come because they’re afraid or anxious or afraid their information is going to be used as part of immigration enforcement, they’re not going to come to us.”

 Taxin reported from Orange County.
-Associated Press journalists Haven Daley contributed from San Francisco and Kathleen Ronayne from Sacramento, California.
+Associated Press journalists Haven Daley in San Francisco and Kathleen Ronayne in Sacramento contributed to this story.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.